AdobeDocs/experience-manager-64.de-DE/help/assets/config-dynamic.md

 1. In the upper-left corner of AEM, tap **[!UICONTROL Adobe Experience Manager]** to access the global navigation console, then tap **[!UICONTROL Tools > Operations > Web Console]**.
 1. On the **[!UICONTROL Adobe Experience Manager Web Console Configuration]** page, tap **[!UICONTROL OSGi > Configuration]** to list all the bundles that are currently running within AEM.

-   Die Dynamic Media Versand-Server befinden sich in der Liste unter den folgenden Namen:
+   The Dynamic Media Delivery Servers are found under the following names in the list:

    * **[!UICONTROL Adobe CQ Scene7 ImageServer]**
    * **[!UICONTROL Adobe CQ Scene7 PlatformServer]**